 - Consider the macro factors (i.e. city-wide factors) of economics and population trends, as well as the micro factors (i.e. street-level factors), such as local area gentrification and the emergence of new café strips.
 Public and private spending on infrastructure should also be analysed.

 - Some of the most valuable data is not published broadly.
 That’s why our research team consistently record suburb-level supply statistics, track upcoming property developments and read local council minutes.
 These behind-the-scenes details can make or break a property’s performance.

 In addition to conducting comprehensive research, investors also need to understand the drivers of property markets.
 If you don’t have a complete understanding of what makes property prices rise, you’ll never be able to find a high-quality investment property.

 Most investors don’t have the time or inclination to conduct this level of research, so it makes sense to appoint a property investment advisor who has access to the relevant research, understands market drivers and knows how to apply this to your property investment strategy.

 How does Momentum Wealth compare?

-At Momentum Wealth, we have a dedicated research team that helps drive our recommendations and advice to clients.
+At Momentum Wealth, we are regularly monitoring property market data to drive our recommendations and advice to clients.
 We don’t sell property – we work exclusively for buyers to find and negotiate the acquisition of the best properties (residential or commercial) that meet their criteria and investment strategy.

-Our in-house research team monitor and complete detailed analyses of the property markets (in Perth and Australia wide) to identify future growth areas for our clients to invest in.
+Our in-house team monitors and completes detailed analyses of the property markets (in Perth and Australia wide) to identify future growth areas for our clients to invest in.

 If you would like more information on our services, simply contact us here.